sverweij/dependency-cruiser/doc/options-reference.md

 }
 ```

-You can do it even more minimalistically like so (in which case dependency-cruiser will
+You can do it even more minimalistic like so (in which case dependency-cruiser will
 assume the fileName to be `tsconfig.json`)

 ```json